Views: 0 Author: Site Editor Publish Time: 2018-03-29 Origin: Site

 We may all know that the resistor does consume some power when it works, but the voltage allocated by them can make the transistor or tube bias normally.
 This can guarantee that the amplifier or oscillator can work in the most efficient and reliable condition.

-What is the difference between wound and stacked film capacitors
+What is the difference between wound and laminated film capacitors